landodesign/jekyll-bootstrap-gulp/README.md

 * Uglify
 * Rename

 ## Local Installation

 1. Clone this repo, or download it into a directory of your choice.
 2. Inside the directory, run `npm install`.
+3. Install required dependencies (see above).

 ## Usage

-To add your custom styles open _scss/main.scss
+Add your custom styles in _scss/main.scss

-To add your custom scripts open _js/scripts.js
+Add your custom scripts in _js/scripts.js

 **Development mode**

-To run the tasks: (file watching, browser sync, auto-rebuild, CSS injecting)
+To run the tasks: (file watching, browser sync, auto-rebuild, CSS and JS injecting)

 ```shell
 $ gulp